|A fancy outhouse on a tropical island.|

 |A school of fish swimming by the tender.|

 As we count down to 23 days until we reach Minnesota, the time apart becomes more apparent than ever.
-We haven’t seen son Richard in Henderson, Nevada since January 3, 2013 (when he wasn’t able to join us in Hawaii in 2014), a full four and a half years ago.
-Nor, have we seen some of Tom’s siblings his retirement party in October 2012 and others during Christmas in Las Vegas since 2012.
+For example, we hadn’t seen son Richard in Henderson, Nevada since January 3, 2013 (when he couldn’t join us in Hawaii in 2014), a full four and a half years ago.
+Nor have we seen some of Tom’s siblings at his retirement party in October 2012 and others during Christmas in Las Vegas since 2012.

 |Care for a ride on a small boat?|

-Seeing my dear sweet sister is a sorrowful reminder that had I not changed my diet five and a half years ago, lying in bed, unable to walk and in constant pain could have easily been my fate.
-My hearts breaks for her.
+Seeing my dear sweet sister is a sorrowful reminder that had I not changed my diet five and a half years ago, lying in bed, unable to walk, and in constant pain could have easily been my fate.
+My heart breaks for her.

 But, a life without the pleasure of many foods isn’t for everyone.
 For me, it was a no-brainer…be in a wheelchair or give up the foods I loved.
-I choose to give up the foods.
+So, I choose to give up the food.

-The end result of that decision has enabled us to travel the world, an impossible thought six years ago, a reality today.
-There’s no doubt I’m eternally grateful as is Tom.
-And although, I continue to struggle with this lingering and annoying gastrointestinal thing I remain hopeful for the future.
+The result of that decision has enabled us to travel the world, an impossible thought six years ago, a reality today.
+There’s no doubt I’m eternally grateful, as is Tom.
+And although I continue to struggle with this lingering and annoying gastrointestinal thing, I remain hopeful for the future.

-The next leg of our journey await us; our family, our friends and the memories of the hot summers and wintertime frozen tundra of Minnesota, which in itself I do not miss at all.
-We adapt, we change and our priorities change along with us.
+The next leg of our journey awaits us; our family, our friends, and the memories of the hot summers and wintertime tundra of Minnesota, which in itself I do not miss at all.
+But, we adapt, we change, and our priorities change along with us.

 We sail on…